 In reviewing and summarizing the contributions of each faculty member the various activities are normally weighted by the Executive Committee as follows: teaching 50%, professional activities 40%, and service 10%.
 The weightings may be adjusted within the following limits when it is advantageous to the faculty member: teaching 40% to 60%, professional activities 30% to 50%, service 0% to 20%.
-Any faculty member may submit a written request to the Dean that his/her/their teaching be weighted still more heavily.
-Weightings may be adjusted still further with the approval of the Department Chair and Dean, especially in years where expectations in one area are especially high, and such adjustments encouraged for clinical-track faculty whose duties may carry the expectation of particular kinds of effort.
+Any faculty member may submit a written request to the dean that his or her teaching be weighted still more heavily.
+Weightings may be adjusted still further with the approval of the department chair and dean, especially in years where expectations in one area are especially high, and such adjustments encouraged for clinical-track faculty whose duties may carry the expectation of particular kinds of effort.
 The quantity and quality of the students recruited to the School by the faculty member, when identifiable, will be given special consideration under the category of teaching.
 The Executive Committee would especially welcome any documentation of teaching success deemed relevant by colleagues completing this form.